stevef1uk/cassuservice/README.md

 The architecture approach is simple:

 1. Parse Cassandra DDL to create a swagger file
-2. Use go-swagger to generate the RESTful server
+2. Use go-swagger to generate the RESTful server, see: https://github.com/go-swagger/go-swagger
 3. Parse Cassandra DDL to create the Cassandra handler and wire it into the RESTful server.

-I have updated the main.go file to perform the abive steps in one one.
+I have updated the main.go file to perform the above steps in one.

-Stp 1: Export the Cassandra DDL into a file e.g. t.cql.
+Step 1: Export the Cassandra DDL into a file e.g. t.cql.
 This file needs to only contain the types (if any) and table definition for a single table.
-The best way to do this is from cqlsh and usse the describe table command.
+The best way to do this is from cqlsh and use the describe table command.

 A very simple example t.cql is as follows: